The Leader In Sound Online Advice.

 The analogy to my father dying and that of HD Radio's demise is not that different.
 Look for the signs indicating the body is giving out, then start counting the time until you call it a grievous day.
 Those with the schooling know the signs.
 Whether they relay them to those who don't know is what's keeping HD Radio alive, so far.

+"...there's little evidence that the radio industry is taking anything seriously."
 The radio industry is giving off signs that HD Radio is dead, even though we keep hearing bright comments being uttered by iBiquity execs.
 A recent quote from HD Radio Alliance President/CEO Peter Ferrara "predicts by 2011 (model year 2012) HD Radio will be optional in every car and standard in most."
 (Radio World "Let the 'Monetizing' of HD2s Begin" by Leslie Stimson).
 Mr. Ferrara is either being overly optimistic, or does not understand the business side of getting inside a vehicle's dashboard.

-Another set of words quoted to Mr. Ferrara: "“We’ve lost sight of the fact that FM took 10 years” to become standard."
+Another set of words quoted to Mr. Ferrara: "?We?ve lost sight of the fact that FM took 10 years? to become standard."
 He's not pointing out, though, that FM was building an audience based on programming which related to their lifestyle of the day, and AM was not serving this group.
 (Kind of sounds like the flight from regular broadcast to new media.
 But, that's another article.)
 Use your own ears and sample HD Radio at Clear Channel, Cox, or iBiquity's own site.
 Do you hear anything that "relates" in the same way FM did in its early years?

 While the public's pulse on HD isn't beating, the latest glaze over this problem is in a rebuilt HD Radio Alliance web site to educate retailers and sales personnel on the benefits of HD Radio.
 Please, visit this site.
 Register.
 See what information the HD Radio Alliance is giving the retail industry to sell HD Radio.
 See if it differs from anything in past publicity releases.
 See if it contains the "deal closer" concept, or anything the excites the audience (clerks and retail management).
 This is death sign #1.